josh432/burger/README.md

 ### Comments
 ***

-This app. was a challenge to program as it incorporates many different files that interact with one-another.
-It also uses Heroku which was quite hard to deploy as the Heroku deployment instructions were difficult to comprehend.
+This app. demostrates a simple full-stack application with a front end using HTML and Components of the Materialize framework and a back-end implemented with Node.JS and Express.
+HTML templating is done with Handlebars.
+It was a challenge to program as it incorporates many different files that interact with one-another.
+Heroku deployment was the most difficult step for me.
 However, once coded and deployed, this was a fun app to style and see in action.

 ### Screen Shots